-&IdquoAffordable Rents&rdquo means a rental housing cost not in excess of that which may be charged the applicable eligible person or family pursuant to Section 50053 of the California Health and Safety Code.
+"Affordable Rents" means a rental housing cost not in excess of that which may be charged the applicable eligible person or family pursuant to Section 50053 of the California Health and Safety Code.
 For NSP assisted projects, the City will use affordable rents under the HOME program, less utility allowances as provided by the Countyof Riverside Housing Authority.